Adappt-Intelligence-Inc/libra/doc/API.md

 When replaying multiple tracks of a single recording, started by a single RTSP PLAY command and not using rate-control, the data from the tracks should be multiplexed in time in the same order as they were recorded.

-An ONVIF compliant RTSP server shall support operation with “Rate-Control=no” for playback.
+Our RTSP server support operation with “Rate-Control=no” for playback.